nwhitehead/booktool/README.md

 One idea is to use `frontmatter` as a way of setting global options.
 Then maybe just need a way to include Markdown from another Markdown file.

+Decision is: look for short list of standard entrypoints, `main.md`, `index.md` and so on.
+These can then include other `md` files.
+The include is with `!!!include...!!!` syntax.

+CSS styles are set by indicating which CSS files to load from the frontmatter.
+It's hard to include CSS directly from the Markdown text because `paged.js` needs the CSS split out.

+One final remaining issue is that user might want multiple CSS files for different purposes.
+One might set paper size, another handles code syntax highlighting choices, and so on.
+Ideally you could do multiple frontmatters but I don't think that is allowed.

 ## Things to do